 Fasting on Alternate Days

-Most iFasters that use this method will fast for a around a 36 hour period (the duration of a night time sleep and the full day and night following that) and then the following day they eat normally again.
+It’s most commonly a 36 hour fast (the duration of a night time sleep and the full day and night following that) and then the following day eat normally again (no fasting).

-As you can imagine, this regime is pretty difficult to maintain and I don’t recommend fasting this often or for this long.
-That’s why a lot of Alternate Day Fasters don’t do a true fast on their fasting days they just limit the amount of calories they eat on the fasting days instead to 15 to 25% of their recommended daily calorie intake.
+As you can imagine, this method is pretty difficult to maintain and I don’t recommend fasting this often or for this long.
+So instead you can just limit the amount of calories you eat on your fasting days instead to 15 to 25% of your recommended daily calorie intake.

-If you want to try ADF as your fasting method of choice you can get started by calculating your daily calorie needs using this calculator and then start with eating say 30% of this amount on your fasting days and then drop that back to 25% after two weeks, when you know you can keep it up continuously.
+If you want to try ADF as your fasting method of choice you can get started by calculating your daily calorie needs using a calorie needs calculator.
+I recommend starting gradually.
+For example eating say 30% of this amount on your fasting days for two weeks and then cut down to 25% after two weeks.